crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/security-best-practices.md

 * Using a *host configuration script* can change the security and operations of a worker.
 An incorrect configuration may cause the worker to be unstable or to stop working.
 It is your responsibility to debug such failures.
-* Donât use the same `jobRunAsUser` value with multiple queues unless jobs submitted to those queues are within the same security boundary.
+* Don’t use the same `jobRunAsUser` value with multiple queues unless jobs submitted to those queues are within the same security boundary.
-* Donât set the queue `jobRunAsUser` to the name of the OS user that the worker agent runs as.
+* Don’t set the queue `jobRunAsUser` to the name of the OS user that the worker agent runs as.
 * Grant queue users least-privileged OS permissions required for the intended queue workloads.
 Ensure that they don't have filesystem write permissions to work agent